Data protection / Police

 What’s a competent authority?

-The police are a competent authority.
+The police count as a competent authority, which is:

 What does “authorised by law” mean?

-• The competent authority has a legal power to share the data.
-This would mean that the police have a choice whether to share your data.
-Whether or not it is appropriate to use their power to share your data will depend on the situation.
+• a legal power to share the data – they have a choice whether to share your data or not.
+The choice the police make will depend on the situation.

-• The common law, also known as case law.
+• Common law or case law.
 This is the law we get when judges rule on cases and clarify what the law is.
+The police must not use the common law in a way that goes against statute law, data protection law or the Human Rights Act.

 Article 6 of the UK GDPR lists the 6 lawful bases for processing.
 You can read more about them here.
 In order to lawfully share your information with third parties, the police would have to show that at least 1 of these 6 lawful bases applied.